 Any supplier, or potential supplier, that does not comply with the Modern Slavery Act 2015, or the College’s own policies and procedures, will be removed from the College’s list of suppliers.
 They will not be considered for future supply to the College unless they can demonstrate that these compliance requirements are met.

 • Recruitment & Selection Policy

 The City of Liverpool College Group uses reputable employment agencies to source staffing requirements.
 It verifies the practices of any new agency used before accepting workers from that agency.

 The College ensures that all approved recruitment agencies conduct all relevant pre-recruitment checks and provide evidence that all such checks have been conducted.

 The City of Liverpool College Group is committed to the highest standards of ethical conduct and integrity in its business activities.
 The College will not tolerate any form of bribery or corruption by its employees or any person or body operating on its behalf.

 The City of Liverpool College Group undertakes appropriate financial and due diligence checks when considering taking on new suppliers, and regularly reviews its existing suppliers to ensure they meet their regulatory obligations.

-The statement will be made available to all staff members, stakeholders and the general public by publication on our website.
+This statement will be made available to all staff members, stakeholders and the general public by publication on our website.

-This statement has been approved by The City of Liverpool College’s Governing Body on 10 February 2017, and will be reviewed and updated annually as part of the review of the Financial Statements.
+This statement has been approved by The City of Liverpool College’s Governing Body on 27 June 2023 and will be reviewed and updated annually as part of the review of the Financial Statements.

-Principal / Chief Executive Chairman of Governors
+Principal / Chief Executive Chair of Governors